Aditikhasnis/INTERIOR-DESIGN/README.md

 # Hestia Interiors
 Hi there 👋👋

-This is my first end to end MERN stack project  which helps people to find their interios according to their style and taste  .
+This is my first end-to-end MERN stack project to help people find interior designs that match their style and taste.

 # Demo